Staff

 Jalaine Johnson– Controller

 Jalaine is the Controller for the association supporting the financial activities of the Reno Rodeo.
 A native Nevadan, Jalaine has lived in the Reno/Sparks area her entire life and always looks forward to attending the rodeo each year.
 While she enjoys all the rodeo events, the one she is most passionate about is Barrel Racing.
-She loves to cheer on the hometown contestants competing in their events, especially the ones she has seen advance through the ranks over the years and become professional cowboys and cowgirls.
+She enjoys cheering on the hometown contestants competing in their events, especially the ones she has seen advance through the ranks over the years and become professional cowboys and cowgirls.

-When Jalaine is not working to support the Reno Rodeo, she can be found traveling with her husband (whenever possible), spending time with friends, camping and exploring the outdoors on their UTV.
+When Jalaine is not working to support the Reno Rodeo, she can be found traveling with her husband whenever possible, spending time with friends, camping and exploring the outdoors on their UTV.

 Mikayla Williams – Administrative Assistant

-As a seventh generation Nevadan, Mikayla was born and has lived in Reno for twenty-eight years and has always loved the Reno Rodeo.
+As a seventh generation Nevadan, Mikayla was born and has lived in Reno for twenty-nine years and has always loved the Reno Rodeo.
 Her family has been involved with the Reno Rodeo all the way back to her great grandmother volunteering, and now Mikayla is continuing the tradition.

 Mikayla joined the Reno Rodeo Family in 2018.
-She is an Administrative Assistant, and she is the one that will help where ever is needed and is always a friendly face to see in the office.
+She is an Administrative Assistant, and she is the one that will help wherever is needed and is always a friendly face to see in the office.
 Her duties in the office include answering questions, answering the phone and helping the sponsor chair with fulfillments, as well as being just a helpful hand.

 Chanel Atoa – Ticket Coordinator